-However, many people, including enterprises, do not take the security aspect of cloud-native infrastructure as a priority.
+However, many people, including enterprises, do not prioritize the security aspect of cloud-native infrastructure.
 Many believe that the cloud provider has taken care of the security on behalf of the customers where the default configuration is already secure enough from having security incidents in the cloud.

 This blog will discuss why securing cloud-native infrastructure is necessary for enterprises.